Jakob Ingebrigtsen: 2024: 5000 metres Olympic champion, 3000 metres world record

 On 22 August, at the Athletissima meeting, Ingebrigtsen defeated Olympic champion Cole Hocker in the 1500 metres, setting a new meeting record of 3:27.83 to Hocker's 3:29.85.
 On 25 August, Ingebrigtsen set a new 3000 metres world record at the Kamila Skolimowska Memorial, finishing in 7:17.55 to break the previous mark of 7:20.67 set by Kenya's Daniel Komen in 1996.
 Komen's nearly 28-year-old record had been the longest-standing men's athletics world record in an individual track event.
-In breaking the record, the Norwegian became the first man to break the 7:20 barrier at this distance, averaging 58.34 seconds per 400 m with a final lap of 55.45 seconds.
+In breaking the record, Ingebrigtsen became the first man to break the 7:20 barrier at this distance, averaging 58.34 seconds per 400 m with a final lap of 55.45 seconds.
 Ingebrigtsen's 3000 metres performance, with a world athletics score of 1320 points, ranks as the second-highest men's outdoor distance world record in athletics, only behind Kelvin Kiptum's marathon world record of 2:00:35 which scores 1322 points.
+In a tweet on 25 August, Bernard Lagat considered Komen's world record to be the "hardest" to break, and that Ingebrigtsen's new world record was "wild".

-On 5 September, Ingebrigtsen was out-kicked by Yared Nuguse in the 1500 metres at the Weltklasse Zürich meeting, with Nuguse winning in 3:29.21 and Ingebrigtsen finishing second in 3:29.52.
+On 5 September, Ingebrigtsen was defeated by Yared Nuguse in the 1500 metres at the Weltklasse Zürich meeting, with Nuguse winning in 3:29.21 and Ingebrigtsen finishing second in 3:29.52.
 Ingebrigtsen had reported being sick after setting his world record in the 3000 metres.
-In addition to Nuguse & Ingebrigtsen, the race featured the other two Olympic medalists, Cole Hocker and Josh Kerr, who finished third and fifth respectively.
+In addition to Nuguse and Ingebrigtsen, the race featured the other two Olympic medalists, Cole Hocker and Josh Kerr, who finished third and fifth respectively.
 As such, this race was billed as an "Olympic rematch" and the "metric mile of the century".
 The race was Ingebrigtsen's first 1500 metres Diamond League defeat in three years.
 On 13 September, at the Memorial Van Damme in Brussels, which served as the 2024 Diamond League final, Ingebrigtsen ended his track season with a Diamond League title in the 1500 metres, winning in a time of 3:30.37.
 At the finish line of the race was world record holder Hicham El Guerrouj, who congratulated Ingebrigtsen.

 On 15 September, Ingebrigtsen competed at the Copenhagen Half Marathon, his debut at the distance.
 At 10 kilometres, he split 27:27, which was a personal best for Ingebrigtsen and a new Norwegian national record.
 Ingebrigtsen briefly stopped at the 10 kilometres mark, but still continued to finish the half marathon in a time of 1:03:13, which was 34th overall in the elite race.
 Ingebrigtsen ended his 2024 season by winning the senior race at the European Cross Country Championships in Antalya, his third win in the event.